 Can I Store Leftovers?

 If you do have leftovers, store them in an airtight container in the fridge and eat within a day or two for the best flavor and texture.
+If possible, store the pasta chips separately so that they stay crunchy.

 We don’t recommend freezing this salad, as the vegetables will lose their crunch and become watery once thawed.